bscotch/stitch/packages/vscode/README.md

 ## 🛣️ Roadmap

-- Add the ability to create, delete, and rename resources (sprites, etc) from the tree view
-- Provide full autocomplete, find-reference, go-to-definition, etc, even for non-globals
+- [x] Provide full autocomplete, find-reference, go-to-definition, etc, even for non-globals
-- Symbol rename support
-- Loading the GameMaker syntax configuration that match the GameMaker version your project uses.
+- [x] Loading the GameMaker syntax configuration that match the GameMaker version your project uses.
+- [ ] Symbol rename support
+- [ ] Add the ability to create, delete, and rename resources (sprites, etc) from the tree view
+- [ ] Add JSDoc support for comments
+- [ ] Add JSDoc support for types
+- [ ] Add inferred type support

 ## 🤔 FAQ, Tips, and Known Issues

-- 🔥 **`Find all references` is incomplete**.
-This will be fixed in the future with a new GML parser, as the current one is very incomplete.
+- 🔥 **`Go To Definition` sometimes doesn't fire**.
+"Find all references" works well most of the time, but "Go To Definition" is a little cagey.
+- 🔥 **Nested symbols are not always referenced**.
+When dot-accessing variables, sometimes the accessed variable does not get a reference during initial load.
+This is often resolved upon editing a file, but not always.
 - ⁉️ **Unexpected projects appear in the tree view**.
 If you're seeing extra projects in your tree view, it's likely that these are being discovered inside `node_modules` or other normally-hidden locations.
 Stitch excludes the same files that your VSCode setup does via the `files.exclude` setting, so if you want to prevent those projects from appearing add their parent folders to your excluded files.